Yadava: Bhojas

-The Kukuras
+Kukuras

 Kautilya in his Arthaśāstra (XI.1.5), describes the Kukuras as a clan, having sangha (tribal oligarchy) form of government, whose leader uses the title of rājā (rājaśabdopajīvinah).
 According to the Bhagavata Purana, the Kukuras occupied the territory around Dwarka.
 The Vayu Purana mentions that the Yadava ruler Ugrasena belonged to this clan (Kukurodbhava).
 According to the Puranas, Ahuka, an Kukura, had two sons by a Kashi princess, Ugrasena and Devaka.
 Ugrasena had nine sons and five daughters, Kamsa being the eldest.
 Devaka had four sons and seven daughters, Devaki was one of them.
 Kamsa usurped the throne of Mathura after imprisoning Ugrasena.
 But later he was killed by Krishna, son of Devaki, who re-installed Ugrasena to the throne.

 The Nashik Cave Inscription of Gautami Balashri mentions that her son Gautamiputra Satakarni conquered the Kukuras.
 The Junagadh Rock Inscription of Rudradaman I includes the Kukuras in the list of the peoples conquered by him.

-The Vrishnis
+Vrishnis

 The Vrishnis are mentioned in a number of Vedic texts, which include the Taittiriya Samhita (III.2.9.3), the Taittiriya Brahmana (III.10.9.15), the Satapatha Brahmana (III.1.1.4) and the Jaiminiya Upanishad Brahmana (I.6.1).
 The Taittiriya Samhita and the Jaiminiya Upanishad Brahmana mention about a teacher, Gobala belonging to this clan.

 Although, Panini, in his Ashtadhyayi (IV.1.114) includes the Vrishnis in the list of the clans of the Kshatriya gotra, having a sangha (tribal oligarchy) form of government, but in the Drona Parva (141.15) of the Mahabharata, the Vrishnis, like the Andhakas were categorized as the Vratyas (apsotates).
 In the Shanti Parva (81.25) of the Mahabharata, the Kukuras, the Bhojas, the Andhakas and the Vrishnis are together referred as a sangha, and Vasudeva Krishna as Sanghamukhya (seignor of the sangha) According to the Puranas, Vrishni was one of the four sons of Satvata.
 Vrishni had three (or four) sons, Anamitra (or Sumitra), Yudhajit and Devamidhusha.
 Shura was son of Devamidhusha.
 His son Vasudeva was father of Balarama and Krishna.

 According to the Harivamsa (II.4.37-41), the Vrishnis worshipped goddess Ekanamsha, who, elsewhere in the same text (II.2.12), described as daughter of Nandagopa.
 The Mora Well Inscription, found from a village near Mathura and dated to the early decades of the Common era records the installation of the images of the five Vrishni viras (heroes) in a stone shrine by a person, named Tosha.
 These five Vrishni heroes have been identified with Samkarshana, Vasudeva, Pradyumna, Aniruddha and Samba from a passage in the Vayu Purana (97.1-2).

 A unique silver coin of the Vrishnis was discovered from Hoshiarpur, Punjab.
 This coin is presently preserved in the British Museum, London.
 Later, a number of copper coins, clay seals and sealings issued by the Vrishnis were also discovered from Sunet, near Ludhiana.